sitikeykarmes/Automated_Tender_Generation_Machine_ReactJS/README.md

 ### 3. Google OAuth Test

-1. Click "Sign in with Google" on your deployed app
+1. Click "Sign in with Google" on your app
 2. Should redirect to Google login
 3. After login, should redirect back to your app with success

 ---

 ## ⚡ IMPORTANT NOTES

+### Local Development

+- Backend runs on `http://localhost:5000` by default
+- Frontend runs on `http://localhost:5173` by default (Vite)
+- MongoDB Atlas works for both local and production
+- Use different Google OAuth settings for local vs production

 ### Cold Starts (Render Free Tier)